microsoftarchive/iot-journey/docs/articles/security-challenges.md

 Multiple parties might consume the data, which ties in to the authorization issue.

 In some cases, the very presence or absence of data might need to be protected.
-For example, if a motion detector in your house is not registering any movement data.
+For example, if a motion detector in your house is not registering any movement data, an attacker can conclude that nobody is home.
 Even if you encrypt all of your data, think about side-channel attacks.

 ## Trustworthiness